VasylQA/gatling-sample/README.md

 Sample project using Maven Gatling plugin
 =========================

+## Structure
+Project is separated on Requests, Scenarious and Simulations.
+Simulation is the highest element in the project hierarchy which includes Scenarious and Requests.

+## Running
-For running execute the following command:
+For running of tests execute the following command:

     $mvn gatling:test -Dgatling.simulationClass=simulations.MagentoStoreSimulation